 - The argument fails for a number of reasons.

 - Primarily – the apostles had not appointed bishops in every church, and succession-lists were seriously unreliable.

-As time went on – several centres became more prominent
+As time went on – several centres became more prominent than others

 Major Christian Centres